go-gitea/gitea/docs/content/doc/upgrade/from-gitea.en-us.md

 do pay attention if your templates are compatible with the Gitea you are using.

 If the customized templates don't match Gitea version, you may experience:
-50x server error, page components missing or misfunction, strange page layout, etc.
+`50x` server error, page components missing or misfunctioning, strange page layout, ...
 Remove the incompatible templates and Gitea web will work again.